SOUTH SUMMIT: A DEFINING MOMENT IN G77 HISTORY

-Havana, 15 April 2000 -- The first ever summit of the Group of 77 ended here on a note of confidence and determination from the leaders to work together to bring about a new world order based on equity and fairness.
+Havana: The first-ever Summit of the Group of 77 ended here on a note of confidence and determination from the leaders to work together to bring about a new world order based on equity and fairness.

 The Summit adopted a declaration and plan of action, three resolutions on follow-up and the establishment of a South Coordination Commission, and concluded with closing statements from various heads of government.

-Algerian President Abdelaziz Bouteflika, representing the OAU, said he was pleased with the high level of debate which brought up the serious dysfunction of international economic institutions that divides humanity and undermines human dignity.
-Globalisation had been conceived by the North for their own interests.
+Algerian President Abdelaziz Bouteflika, representing the Organisation of African Unity, said he was pleased with the high level of debate which brought up the serious dysfunction of international economic institutions that divides humanity and undermines human dignity.
+Globalisation has been conceived by the North for their own interests.

-The OAU chairman said that Africa had undergone injustices and inequality, with raw materials prices devalued, and structural adjustment programmes causing the decline in social programmes, affecting hundreds of millions of people.
+The OAU chairman said that Africa had undergone injustices and inequality, with raw material prices devalued, and structural adjustment programmes causing the decline in social programmes, affecting hundreds of millions of people.

-He also thanked President Castro for being present throughout the Summit and Cuba which had inspired Africa through its assistance technically and politically.
+He also thanked President Castro for being present throughout the Summit and Cuba for inspiring African through its assistance technically and politically.

-Peterson said: "We should insist on this demand in any search to remove the deadlock that developed at Seattle.
+Paterson said: ‘We should insist on this demand in any research to remove the deadlock that developed at Seattle.
 A system that is inclusive is important to us...
 There is now a great responsibility on our shoulders as leaders.
 Plans and Declarations (made at the Summit) must be implemented.
-If we do not ensure effective follow through, all our efforts will come to nought."
+If we do not ensure effective follow-through, all our efforts will come to nought.’

 President Castro, speaking as the host country, thanked the leaders for the resolution on Cuba, which was a generous gesture.

 He said he had taken part in many meetings but never before had he seen such unity of mind of Third World leaders.
-It showed the leaders' skill and clarity to express ideas gained through the experience accumulated through 40 years of NAM and the G77.
+It showed the leaders’ skill and clarity to express ideas gained through the experience accumulated through 40 years of Non-Aligned Movement and the G77.

-"The Summit had brought up the extent of the crisis we face, the growing inequity and discrimination we suffered.
-Not a single speaker failed to mention the debt that afflicts our development in a thousand ways."
+‘The Summit had brought up the extent of the crisis we face, the growing inequality and discrimination we suffered.
+Not a single speaker failed to mention the debt that afflicts our development in a thousand ways.’

-Castro said globalisation benefited only 20 percent of the world's people as against 80 percent of others.
+Castro said globalisation benefited only 20% of the world’s people as against 80% of others.
 There was unanimity in the Summit that the UN and the international financial institutions must undergo major change.
-In different ways, every delegation had said that the trade system is unfair, it burdens the Third World export incomes through a variety of barriers which deprive the Third World of the minimal needed to pay its debt and get development going.
+In different ways, every delegation had said that the trade system is unfair - it burdens the Third World export incomes through a variety of barriers which deprive the Third World of the minimal needed to pay its debt and get development going.

-Castro said the Summit had heard that only four LDCs had succeeded in getting debt relief.
-"We heard the clamour that the debt of the South must be greatly reduced or wiped out.
+Castro said the Summit had heard that only four least developed countries (LDCs) had succeeded in getting debt relief.
+‘We heard the clamour that the debt of the South must be greatly reduced or wiped out.
 People in the South have repaid that debt many times over.
 There is a need to tax speculative activities to finance development.
-Cuba believes that charging one percent for speculation activities would be enough to finance development.
-With technical resources, such a tax is entirely possible.
+Cuba believes that charging 1% for speculation activities would be enough to finance development.
+With technical resources, such a tax is entirely possible.’

-"Almost everyone spoke of great expectations of this summit.
+‘Almost everyone spoke of great expectations of this summit.
 I have never seen such a great level of awareness.
 We must be aware of our united strength.
-The future will speak of periods "before and after" the first South Summit.
-There is an apartheid in the world where over 4 billion people don't have the right to life, health, education, water, housing, jobs and hope.
+The future will speak of periods “before and after” the first South Summit.
+There is an apartheid in the world where over four billion people don’t have the right to life, health, education, water, housing, jobs and hope.

-"At this rate we will be also be left deprived of the air we breathe.
+‘At this rate we will also be left deprived of the air we breathe.
 Look at the natural disasters in Central America, Mozambique, Venezuela, all within 18 months.
-This never happened before and are the consequences of climate change and destruction of nature.
+This never happened before, and are consequences of climate change and destruction of nature.

 Castro said they forget that in China and other places of the South there were civilisations that developed the written language long before the Europeans could read.
 The Mayas and Incas had achieved knowledge long ago that today still astonishes the world.

-Castro said the present economic order is not only cruel and inhuman but contained a racist view of world -- views similar to ones that once inspired the Nazis and their concentration camps.
+Castro said the present economic order is not only cruel and inhuman but contained a racist view of the world - views similar to the ones that once inspired the Nazis and their concentration camps.
 The same views inspired apartheid.

-In a closing statement as chair of the Summit, President Obasanjo reminded the participants of Castro's opening speech in which he described globalisation as a vessel of inequity with too much injustice on board, and that he had said the South had to unite or face death.
+In a closing statement as Chair of the Summit, Nigerian President Obasanjo reminded the participants of Castro’s opening speech in which he described globalisation as a vessel of inequity with too much injustice on board, and that he had said the South had to unite or face death.

-The Summit had brought out the glaring paradox -- that despite the North's prosperity and the great needs of our countries, there is a slackening in multilateral cooperation, for example, the decline in ODA.
+The Summit had brought out the glaring paradox - that despite the North’s prosperity and the great needs of our countries, there is a slackening in multilateral cooperation, for example, the decline in ODA (official development assistance).
 This had made it more difficult for us to tackle the problems of improving our lives.
-There was also increased instability as seen in the Asian crisis.
+There was also increased instability as seen in the Asian financial crisis.
 He added that the views and proposals at this Summit had illuminated the way forward.

 He also read out the substance of three motions that had been presented earlier (on the need for the South to be represented at global meetings, on the institutional decision, and on the South-South health programme).

-He said the Commission will also coordinate the implementation of the summit's programme of action as well as S-S cooperation decisions.
-The chair of the G77 summit, the chair of NAM, the chair of OAU, and the Prime Ministers of Malaysia and Jamaica are charged with the responsibility for setting up the Commission.
+He said the Commission will also coordinate the implementation of the Summit’s programme of action as well as South-South cooperation decisions.
+The chair of the G77 Summit, the chair of NAM, the chair of OAU, and the Prime Ministers of Malaysia and Jamaica are charged with the responsibility for setting up the Commission.

 In conclusion, Obasanjo said that this Summit is a defining moment in the history of the G77.

-"We have reached a point of no return.
+‘We have reached a point of no return.
 From here we go forward to make a difference in the world order.
 From now on we play our part in building the world order.
-It is time to recover our fighting spirit, to infuse cohesion, to fulfil our people's expectations, to turn South-South cooperation into a potent instrument of progress in all our countries."
-(SUNS4650)
+It is time to recover our fighting spirit, to infuse cohesion, to fulfil our people’s expectations, to turn South-South cooperation into a potent instrument of progress in all our countries.’ - Third World Network Features